A Night in 67

 7.7 History, Documentary, Music Rated: 2010 1h25m On: Country: Brazil

-If you thought TV shows in which audiences and juries judge musical acts were a relatively new phenomenon, you'd better think again.
-In the 1970s, such "festivals" were incredibly popular in Brazil.
-They were recorded before a live studio audience, and usually featured a number of elimination rounds.
-They also formed the springboard for the career of many a big-name star, such as Chico Buarque, Caetano Veloso, Roberto Carlos and Gilberto Gil.
+In the 1970s, "festivals" were incredibly popular in Brazil, as they were recorded before a live studio audience, and usually featured a number of elimination rounds.
+They also formed the springboard for the career of many a big-name stars, such as Chico Buarque, Caetano Veloso, Roberto Carlos and Gilberto Gil.
 Appearing on such a program was no cakewalk, however: audiences could be as wild in their condemnation as in their appreciation of an artist.
-Extensive archive footage (including performances and behind-the-scenes interviews) from a turbulent final of the Festival of Brazilian Popular Music one evening in 1967 paints a fascinating picture, not only of the transformation of Brazilian music into real "festival" music, but also of a society starting to buck against the yoke of military rule.
-If you thought TV shows in which audiences and juries judge musical acts were a relatively new phenomenon, you'd better think again.
-In the 1970s, such "festivals" were incredibly popular in Brazil.
-They were recorded before a live studio audience, and usually featured a number of elimination rounds.
-They also formed the springboard for the career of many a big-name star, such as Chico Buarque, Caetano Veloso, Roberto Carlos and Gilberto Gil.
+Extensive archive footage (including performances and behind-the-scenes interviews) from the turbulent final evening of the Festival of Brazilian Popular Music 1967 paints a fascinating picture, not only of the transformation of Brazilian music into real "festival" music, but also of a society starting to buck against the yoke of military rule.
+In the 1970s, "festivals" were incredibly popular in Brazil, as they were recorded before a live studio audience, and usually featured a number of elimination rounds.
+They also formed the springboard for the career of many a big-name stars, such as Chico Buarque, Caetano Veloso, Roberto Carlos and Gilberto Gil.
 Appearing on such a program was no cakewalk, however: audiences could be as wild in their condemnation as in their appreciation of an artist.
-Extensive archive footage (including performances and behind-the-scenes interviews) from a turbulent final of the Festival of Brazilian Popular Music one evening in 1967 paints a fascinating picture, not only of the transformation of Brazilian music into real "festival" music, but also of a society starting to buck against the yoke of military rule.
-If you thought TV shows in which audiences and juries judge musical acts were a relatively new phenomenon, you'd better think again.
-In the 1970s, such "festivals" were incredibly popular in Brazil.
-They were recorded before a live studio audience, and usually featured a number of elimination rounds.
-They also formed the springboard for the career of many a big-name star, such as Chico Buarque, Caetano Veloso, Roberto Carlos and Gilberto Gil.
+Extensive archive footage (including performances and behind-the-scenes interviews) from the turbulent final evening of the Festival of Brazilian Popular Music 1967 paints a fascinating picture, not only of the transformation of Brazilian music into real "festival" music, but also of a society starting to buck against the yoke of military rule.
+In the 1970s, "festivals" were incredibly popular in Brazil, as they were recorded before a live studio audience, and usually featured a number of elimination rounds.
+They also formed the springboard for the career of many a big-name stars, such as Chico Buarque, Caetano Veloso, Roberto Carlos and Gilberto Gil.
 Appearing on such a program was no cakewalk, however: audiences could be as wild in their condemnation as in their appreciation of an artist.
-Extensive archive footage (including performances and behind-the-scenes interviews) from a turbulent final of the Festival of Brazilian Popular Music one evening in 1967 paints a fascinating picture, not only of the transformation of Brazilian music into real "festival" music, but also of a society starting to buck against the yoke of military rule.
-If you thought TV shows in which audiences and juries judge musical acts were a relatively new phenomenon, you'd better think again.
-In the 1970s, such "festivals" were incredibly popular in Brazil.
-They were recorded before a live studio audience, and usually featured a number of elimination rounds.
-They also formed the springboard for the career of many a big-name star, such as Chico Buarque, Caetano Veloso, Roberto Carlos and Gilberto Gil.
+Extensive archive footage (including performances and behind-the-scenes interviews) from the turbulent final evening of the Festival of Brazilian Popular Music 1967 paints a fascinating picture, not only of the transformation of Brazilian music into real "festival" music, but also of a society starting to buck against the yoke of military rule.
+In the 1970s, "festivals" were incredibly popular in Brazil, as they were recorded before a live studio audience, and usually featured a number of elimination rounds.
+They also formed the springboard for the career of many a big-name stars, such as Chico Buarque, Caetano Veloso, Roberto Carlos and Gilberto Gil.
 Appearing on such a program was no cakewalk, however: audiences could be as wild in their condemnation as in their appreciation of an artist.
-Extensive archive footage (including performances and behind-the-scenes interviews) from a turbulent final of the Festival of Brazilian Popular Music one evening in 1967 paints a fascinating picture, not only of the transformation of Brazilian music into real "festival" music, but also of a society starting to buck against the yoke of military rule.
+Extensive archive footage (including performances and behind-the-scenes interviews) from the turbulent final evening of the Festival of Brazilian Popular Music 1967 paints a fascinating picture, not only of the transformation of Brazilian music into real "festival" music, but also of a society starting to buck against the yoke of military rule.

 Where to Watch A Night in 67